Do you dream of sunsets and beaches? Want some piece of summer? Then, look no further than Playa La Caleta in Morong, Bataan!

 There’s also Miguelito Island named after Miguelito Camacho who primarily runs this beach resort.

 What I love about this beach resort is their advocacy for sustainable tourism.
 They have beach clean-ups every month, eco-brick programs, eco-camps, tree planting, eagle, turtle and clam conservation efforts and ban of single-use plastic.

 Pretty cool, huh?
 I wish all the resorts in the Philippines would do these, too.

 Since it was our first time going to Bataan, we opted to use the 1Bataan Ferry.
 It was a pretty awesome ride.
 Instead of the 3 to 4 hours trip to Balanga, Bataan.
 It only took us around 1 hour.
 Before going to the resort, my fiance’ and I bought some fresh fish to grill and cook.

-Upon reaching Playa La Caleta, I was amazed at how creative the resort was.
-They used bamboos, wood, and some fabrics to pull off a serene looking beach resort.
+Upon reaching Playa La Caleta beach resort, I was amazed at how creative the resort was.
+They used bamboos, wood, and some fabrics to pull off a serene-looking beach resort.

 We Went Camping!
 Yipeeee!

 Anyways, we opted to camp.
 Unlike other beach resorts who offer camping, Playa La Caleta beach resort has a lot of trees which means lots of shade.